rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 This chapter provides a deeper dive into the abstract model queries are built on.
 It does not go into implementation details but tries to explain the underlying logic.
-The examples here, therefore, have been stripped down and simplified and don't directly reflect the compilers internal APIs.
+The examples here, therefore, have been stripped down and simplified, and don't directly reflect compiler internal APIs.

 ## What is a query?